Infrared UFO Photography

 The sixth image is particularly interesting, as it show two clearly different entities, suggesting that similar types of unseen life-forms may interact with each other, or indeed move together in groups through the atmosphere.
 The series of photographs were taken at 1/30th second using a Leica G camera, loaded with Kodak black and white high-speed infrared film, and fitted with an 870nm infrared pass filter.
 This filter blocks the visible light spectrum as well as the ultraviolet, allowing only the invisible infrared radiation to react with the film's emulsions.

 Although only a small part of the lower entity was captured in this image, Constable did manage to photograph a similar entity near this location on another occasion, but due to it's highly translucent nature the photograph was not suitable for reproduction, although an artists impression showing the creature in it's entirety was later published in his 1958 book, They Live in The Sky.
-He continued using the Star Exercise as an attraction method right up until May 1968, when he then began using a Reich cloudbuster, in it's place to excite the atmosphere locally.
-Trevor James Constable carried on with his pioneering UFO photography for many years, before finally retiring from ufology in the late 1970s to concentrate on weather engineering.
+He continued using the Star Exercise as an attraction method right up until May 11th 1968, when he then began using a cloudbuster, based on the inventions of Dr. Wilhelm Reich in it's place to excite the atmosphere locally.
+Trevor James Constable would carry on with his pioneering UFO photography for many years, before finally retiring from ufology in the late 1970s to concentrate on weather engineering.